tkyjovsk/keycloak/testsuite/performance/README.md

 - Provision single node of KC + DB, import data, run test, and tear down the provisioned system:

     `mvn verify -Pprovision,import-data,test,teardown -DrunUsers=200`

-- All the above profiles are active by default so it's enough to run:

-    `mvn verify -DrunUsers=200`

-    _Note: When you specify `mvn -P` parameter all "activeByDefault" profiles are automatically deactivated by Maven.
-    In that case it's necessary to specify all profiles you want to activate._

 - Provision single node of KC + DB, import data, no test, no teardown: